Saturday, April 18, 2026

 The building in the heart of the Woodland cemetery is the responsibility of the village’s parish council, but it doesn’t have the cash to repair and maintain it.

-The chapel has not been used for anything for several years, except as a storage space for items donated for Ukraine after it was invaded by Russia.
+The chapel has only been used sparingly for several years, including as a storage space for items donated for Ukraine after it was invaded by Russia; as a store and collection point for a breakfast pantry initiative in 22/23; as a store for the now closed Woodland youth club, and some parish council meetings.

 ADVERTISEMENT